RealKalsep/terminalminer-plus/README.md

 * Health and Thirst updates only when you move.
 * Thirst still goes under 0 (it minuses) when you move.
 It should be OK when you stand on water.
 * Bottom grid appears after you first move.
+* Flicking (not recommended for people with epilepsy!)

 # Planned features
 * Lava